2 November 2012 The delegation of the Committee on the Judiciary, Public Administration and Local Self-Government with the NATO Ambassador

 M T W T F S S

-• 10.00 - sitting of the Defence and Internal Affairs Committee (National Assembly House, 13 Nikola Pasic Square, hall 2)
+• 10.00 - the students of the Belgrade Business and Arts Academy of Applied Studies visit the National Assembly House (National Assembly House, 13 Nikola Pasic Square)

 Full event calendar